fizruk/free-foil/README.md

 Additionally, we implement:

-1. Tempalte Haskell generation for the free foil.
+1. Template Haskell generation for the free foil.
 2. Generalized support for patterns using `withPattern` method (currently in `CoSinkable`).
 3. Generic α-equivalence for the free foil and α-equivalence support for patterns using `UnifiablePattern` typeclass.
 4. Generic conversion functions for the free foil.

-In addition to this repository, we have benchmarks the foil and the free foil against each other and other implementation of λ-calculus.
+In addition to this repository, we have benchmarks for the foil and the free foil against each other and other implementation of λ-calculus.
 See [KarinaTyulebaeva/lambda-n-ways](https://github.com/KarinaTyulebaeva/lambda-n-ways), a fork of Stephanie Weirich's benchmark suite ([sweirich/lambda-n-ways](https://github.com/sweirich/lambda-n-ways)).

 ## Project structure